 Caroline @ Wellness Creative Co

-Qualified personal trainer & nutritionist with 15+ years of fitness & wellness marketing experience.
+Qualified personal trainer (BSc Sports Science) & nutritionist (MSc Human Nutrition) with 15+ years of fitness & wellness marketing experience working with global brands.